 Moisture-Rich Dog Food

-If your dog won’t or can’t drink the recommended amount of water, then you should offer moisture-rich foods to prevent dehydration.
-Canned dog food is a great way to hydrate your dog while keeping his diet complete and balanced.
+If your dog won’t or can’t drink the recommended amount of water, then you should try to get your dog to eat moisture-rich foods to prevent dehydration.
+Canned, juicy dog food is a great way to hydrate your dog while keeping his diet complete and balanced.

 If you don’t want to make significant dietary changes, then consider a food topper or treat that can offer extra moisture to your dog.
 Fresh fruits and veggies are an excellent source of essential nutrients and are also loaded with moisture.
 Just make sure you choose produce that is safe for dogs.

 Check out our other fun and delicious dog treat recipes to help keep your dog hydrated and his taste buds happy.

 Another way to get your dog to drink more is to offer beverages that have a little more flavour.
 Try pouring raw goat’s milk into his food or making some dog popsicles out of bone broth.
 These tasty snacks are refreshing and full of moisture—and they’re great ways to sneakily keep your dog hydrated.

 For a hot day, or when your doggo will be spending more time outside, consider offering her frozen treats, like the long-lasting puzzle treat, stuffed Kong.